openshift/cluster-version-operator/docs/user/reconciliation.md

     ```

     would block until the in-cluster ClusterOperator reported `operator` at version 4.1.0.

-    The progressing check is deprecated and will be removed once all operators are reporting versions.
 * Not degraded (except during initialization, where we ignore the degraded status)

 ### CustomResourceDefinition